axelpale/yamdog/API.md

 ## yadog.decorators.boldListTitles

 Bolds the first line of all lists using Markdown &ast;bold&ast; syntax.

 **Returns:**
 - a function, a decorator function.

+<a name="yadogdecoratorslinkNames"></a>
+## yadog.decorators.linkNames

+Easy way to create links from name occurrences in text to their headings within the document.
+Searches block contents for block names and replaces each with a link to the position of the block in the documentation.

+**Returns:**
+- a function, a decorator function.